PALEOLITHIC ART MAGAZINE

 The search can happen in surface layers, even if it is hoped to find sculptures in sites, that allow the absolute dating.
 This is the longer period, in which the prehistoric art is less known.

 With these typologies, so abundant, the study is more important that the search of new sites.
 To the contrary, the sculpture search would be intensified, in how much is less frequent than the Rock Art, being many sculptures gone destroyed.
-A search would have to be made also in the warehouses of the museums.
+A search would have to be made also in museum storerooms.

 METHODOLOGY OF THE ARCHEOARTEOLOGY

 2) The prehistory has been studied nearly totally in the material culture.
 The art will have to be studied in its contents of spiritual culture, in order to equilibrate our knowledges about the Man.
-Currently ( average of the recent books of Palethnology) the material culture (tools, etc.) occupies approximately 97%, while the spiritual culture (art, etc.) occupies approximately 3%.
+Currently (average of the recent Palethnology books), material culture (tools, etc.) occupies about 97%, while the spiritual culture (art, etc.) occupies approximately 3%.

 3) The prehistoric art must be subdivided and studied in its components, that are six: